“Messy”, “Magic”, “Dirty”, “Dazzling”

 - Hiring a driver : If everything is booked because it’s high season (like in our case, in December, which is a holiday for Indian people as well), you still have the solution to book with a driver (which is the easiest solution and most common for tourists to go anywhere in India) for the day and drive between 3 hours 20 minutes and 4 hours (depending on the traffic).
 From a cost point of view, compared to the train, you will have to be at least 4 to make the journey not too expensive.
 To be in Murudeshwar at 8 am, we all woke up at 3.30 am: It was the earliest wake-up time to go diving ever, but it was totally worth it!

-After 1 hour 30 minutes boat ride, we arrived at the protected area of Netrani island (just remind you should have a copy of your ID/Passport all time on board, so prepare it beforehand).
+After 1 hour 30 minutes boat ride, we arrived at the marine conservation area of Netrani island (just remind you should have a copy of your ID/Passport at all time onboard, so prepare a dry bag beforehand).
 Diving in Netrani is quite shallow as well, no more than 15m.
 But compared to Goa, visibility here is about 20-25m and the fauna to be seen so much richer!

-Dive sites are formed of rock slides and coral reefs in shape of little mountains.
-Among the large parrot fish and the massive schools of red-toothed triggerfish, I was mainly looking for one fish: the honeycomb or laced moray eel.
+Dive sites are formed of rocks and coral reefs in the shape of little mountains.
+Among the large parrotfish and the massive schools of red-toothed triggerfish, I was mainly looking for one fish: the honeycomb or laced moray eel.
 Particularly beautiful with her white, yellow colour and her black spots looking like the ones of a giraffe.
 I was really not disappointed, I saw about 10 of them in 2 dives.

 You can also expect smooth drift diving on the South part of the island and some surprising encounter… Following and shooting video of a beautiful big blue angelfish under a rock, here it was… Monster Lobster!!!
 I know masks with the water are making things seem about 30% than they are but still… This lobster was huge!
 I think about 50cm (I removed 30% of what I actually saw)!
 Unfortunately no pictures…